 What was life like on St. Vincent?

 Transitions were definitely tough for me.
-I’d never visisted that part of the world before.
+I’d never visited that part of the world before.
 It was tough, and it took me a month or two to get used to it.
 When you’re very accustomed to all the conveniences stateside, you take them for granted.
 Overall, the years down there were probably some of the best years of my life.
-They were real life experiences.
-It’s important; you get to open your eyes to a whole new culture, you are humbled in a million different ways, and you start to look in things with those different perspectives.
+They were real-life experiences.
+It’s important; you get to open your eyes to a whole new culture, you are humbled in a million different ways, and you start to look at things with those different perspectives.

 For me personally, being in that kind of environment, it’s great: You really learn a lot about yourself and what you’re capable of.
 I won’t say if it’s easier or harder than other options, as that’s all relative, but the experience is fantastic.
 Plus, when you have time off, there’s no better place to be than down there.